This blog talks about baby death, and violent acts committed against a baby.

 Disturbing isn’t the word to describe this scene.
 It doesn’t illicit the absolute horror that this actually was.

 That was a year ago, it took 11 months to arrest her.
-I was driving home from work when I heard her indictment announced in the radio.
-I damn near drove off the road.
+I was driving home from work when I heard her indictment announced in the radio, I damn near drove off the road.
+You see, I know her.
+I know the woman that did the unspeakable to her baby.

 The next day was my daughters birthday, Laurel was turning 15.
 She had asked me to make her a collage board for her party and my car was filled with the supplies to put it all together for her.